aflaag/random_search/README.md

 ## Important

-If you are coming from the [article on Medium](https://medium.com/@alessio.bandiera02/but-what-is-artificial-intelligence-exactly-c1acbe3c3cd1), keep in mind that the code is still partially incomplete and, most importantly, not fully documented, but you can check the TODO list at the end of this file.
+If you are coming from the [article on Medium](https://medium.com/@alessio.bandiera02/but-what-is-artificial-intelligence-exactly-c1acbe3c3cd1), keep in mind that the code is still partially incomplete and, most importantly, not fully documented, but you can figure things out.

 ## Experiments